suzannejmatthews/PDC-Unplugged/content/activities/ParallelRadixSort.md

 The exercise may be difficult for students who are mobility-impaired, or have trouble with visual.
 Cards can have Braille on them, so when a blind student plays the stationary student role, he or she can reach out and touch the card to read the value.
-Verbal acknowledgements may be most appropriate when the blind student acts as the roving student in the exercise.
-Verbal acknowledgements may also be preferable to students who have trouble raising their hands.
+Verbal acknowledgments may be most appropriate when the blind student acts as the roving student in the exercise.
+Verbal acknowledgments may also be preferable to students who have trouble raising their hands.

 ---